-Otago Business School economics researcher Dr Dennis Wesselbaum has been able to show for the first time that not only are the effects of climate change influencing people’s decisions to migrate, they are actually more important driver than income and political freedom from the origin country.
+Otago Business School economics researcher Associate Professor Dennis Wesselbaum has been able to show for the first time that not only are the effects of climate change influencing people's decisions to migrate, they are actually more important driver than income and political freedom from the origin country.

 It's all very well to have targets or quotas for female representation on boards, but their voice also needs to be recognised for any benefits to be realised.